jina-ai/jina/.github/2.0/cookbooks/Flow.md

 Sometimes you want to use a remote Executor in your local Flow (e.g. using an expensive encoder on a remote GPU).
 Then the remote cannot talk back to the next local Executor directly.
-This is similar to a server, that cannot talk to a client, before the client has opened a connection.
+This is similar to a server that cannot talk to a client before the client has opened a connection.
 The Flow inside Jina has an auto-detection mechanism for such cases.
 Anyhow, in some networking setups this mechanism fails.
 Then you can force this by hand by setting the `connect_to_predecessor` argument and `port_out` to the Executor in front.